bi0xid/mts-blog/wp-content/plugins/jquery-pin-it-button-for-images/readme.txt

 * Feature: IE7 image highlight fix: using a transparent png instead of background-color

 == Upgrade Notice ==

+= 2.2.5 =
+* Fixed issue with updating the settings

+= 2.2.4 =
+* Fix to support old versions of PHP

+= 2.2.3 =
+* Code cleanup * enhancements to using settings

+= 2.2.1 =
+* Fixed issue with saving custom images

+= 2.2.0 =
+* Changed how settings are saved to avoid conflicts with security plugins

+= 2.1.3 =
+* Added ability to manipulate filters the plugin uses and added additional validation to settings.

+= 2.1.2 =
+* Minor bug fixes

+= 2.1.1 =
+* Minor bug fixes

+= 2.1.0 =
+* Meta box to disable plugin on certain posts/pages added
+* New icons available

+= 2.0.3 =
+* Fixed bug with removing image attributes
+* Fixed issue with getting image description by URL

+= 2.0.2 =
+* Another set of fixes for version 2.0.0

+= 2.0.1 =
+* Fixes for version 2.0.0

+= 2.00 =
+* Complete rewrite plus some changes in settings.

 = 1.60 =
 * Added lightbox feature